 How To Cook Beef Tongue

 Beef tongue, like most offal, require different cooking techniques than that of popular cuts of meat like flank steak and tenderloins.
 But before you can start cooking beef tongue, you first have to prepare the muscle by removing the outer skin and tastebuds.
 The easiest way to do this is to simmer the beef tongue with enough water to cover along with onions, crushed cloves garlic, bay leaves, peppercorns, and kosher salt for flavoring.
-Bring to a boil on the stovetop, then reduce to a simmer and cook about 3 hours for a 3-4 pound cut of meat.
+Bring to a boil on the stovetop, then reduce to a simmer for about 3 hours of cook time for a 3-4 pound cut of meat.

 You can also prepare the tongue in a slow cooker, Crock-pot, pressure cooker or instant pot.